loginom/admin-guide-l10n/data-en/server/remove.md

-# Delete Loginom Server
+# Remove Loginom Server

-To delete Loginom Server it is required to stop the *loginom* service and delete the application using one of the following methods:
+To remove Loginom Server it is required to stop the *loginom* service and remove the application using one of the following methods:

 * Use the "Programs and Components" window in Windows
-* Launch the product installer, pressing the**"Delete"** button
+* Launch the product installer, pressing the**"Remove"** button

 ![](../images/server_msi_remove.png)